Manasranjanpati/Manasranjanpati/README.md

 ### Hi there this is [Manas!][website]👋

-- 🔭 I’m currently working on [Peeljobs](https://peeljobs.com/)
+- 🔭 I’m currently working on NAF Msuite
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Data Science/Devops
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Microsoft Azure
 - 💬 Ask me about nothing!!!